 While this isn’t in the main part of Leavenworth, you’ll pass it as you’re leaving to go back west.
 If you decided that you still haven’t had enough sweets from the Danish Bakery and Gingerbread Factory, why not stop continue your sugar high and stop at the Alps Candy Store?

 They have some of the freshest fudge and taffy I’ve ever had, so make sure to stock up.
 When you visit Leavenworth in the winter, they’ll have plenty of holiday-themed treats to take home as well.
-The store is also located by a beautiful river, which makes a good place to take pictures.
+The store is also by a beautiful river, which makes an excellent place to take pictures.

 9. Stop at Multiple Scenic Pull-Offs

 There are some gorgeous places to pull off on the way to Leavenworth if you want to take pictures.
-The river runs parallel to US 2, so there are plenty of pull-offs to safely stop at.
+The river runs parallel to US 2, so there are plenty of pull-offs to stop at safely.
 This bridge was about 15 minutes west of Leavenworth.

 While the summer is gorgeous as well, the snow makes winter in Leavenworth even more beautiful!
 Again, use common sense if you walk off a trail or road and make sure the ground below you isn’t a frozen river.